srcole/srcole.github.io/Readme.md

-# Scott's website repo

-I am attempting to move [my website](http://sxcole.com) to github.io instead of wordpress.
-Hopefully it'll be up soon!
+# Scott Cole's webpage

+This repo contains all the code and materials for my webpage, http://srcole.github.io.
+A few notes about this webpage:
+* It is a new version of my former [wordpress-based webpage](http://sxcole.com)
+* The older blog posts (pre- July 2016) have not been formatted for this webpage.
-I adapted this webpage from [Andrej's Karpathy's blog](http://karpathy.github.io/)
+* I adapted this webpage from [Andrej's Karpathy's blog](http://karpathy.github.io/)

 ## TODO
 * Format html in blog posts
-* add a fb link
+* Add Fb to footer
+* More posts!